nzoliii/faszomhbm/README.md

 # **Faszom HBM**

-This is the edited version of Hamster Systems' custom version of the mod.<br>
+This is the edited version of Hamster Systems' custom version of HBM's NTM mod.<br>
 The latest version can be found here, but you have to build it though.<br>
 The licence for this project can be found in the Licence.MD File<br>